ReneSebastianJoo/ReneSebastianJoo/README.md

 ## About me:

-Hi, I'm René Sebastián Joo Cisneros a developer with the mission to contribute<br>by increasing the efficiency of proceses by searching their continues improvement<br>with the help of technology and Data science.<br><br>I'm a logical and creative person that enjoys leaning new stuff mostly <br>new tech and greatly enjoys collaboration and teamwork.<br><br>🎯I'm currently Finishing HENRY Full Time Data Science Bootcamp<br>📕Learning web developement with python and its Frameworks<br>🔎 Looking for a role in any Data related Field<br>💬By continuously learning new skills and applying them one can better the world<br><br>
+Hi, I'm René Sebastián Joo Cisneros a developer with the mission to contribute<br>by increasing the efficiency of proceses by searching their continues improvement<br>with the help of technology and Data science.<br><br>I'm a logical and creative person that enjoys leaning new stuff mostly <br>new tech and greatly enjoys collaboration and teamwork.<br><br>🎯I'm currently Finishing HENRY Full Time Data Science Bootcamp<br>📕Learning web developement with python and its Frameworks<br>🔎 Looking for a role in any Data related Field<br>💬"An investment in knowledge pays the best interest.
+Knowledge is the treasure of a wise man.
+Investment in knowledge always pays the best interest" -Benjamin Franklin <br><br>

 ## 🌐 Socials:
 <br>